LHA Trails

 Goal

-The goal was to create a website that volunteers could easily update without needing outside help, while still performing well with SEO.
-The new site needed to be simple to manage, highlight events and ways to get involved, and support a broader digital strategy that included social media, email, and content creation.
+The goal was to build a site that volunteers could manage with ease—intuitive, SEO-optimized, and aligned with the LHA’s mission.
+The new site needed to spotlight events, encourage involvement, and integrate seamlessly with a broader strategy spanning social media, email, and content creation.

 Audience Research